quadrantsec/meer/doc/source/what-is-meer.rst

 What is Meer
 ============

-“Meer” is a dedicated “spooler” for the Suricata IDS/IPS and Sagan log analysis engines.
-This means that as `Suricata <https://suricata-ids.org>`_ or `Sagan <https://sagan.io/>`_ write alerts out to a file, Meer can ‘follow’ that file and store the alert information into a database.
-You can think of the “spool” file as a ‘queuing’ system for alerts from Suricata or Sagan.
-Using a “spooling” system ensures the delivery of alerts to a back end database.
-This task was traditionally accomplished by using a file format called “unified2” which was developed by the SourceFire/Snort team and a program called Barnyard2.
-While unified2 has been useful, its binary nature makes it difficult to work with and it has not been extended in quite some time.
-Instead of following "unified2" files, Meer follows Suricata and Sagan’s “EVE” (JSON) output format.
-Since the EVE output format is JSON,  it is easier to work with.
-The EVE output also contains valuable information that does not exist in "unified2".

-Meer is meant to be modular and simple.
-This project does not aim to replicate all features of Barnyard2.
-The idea is to replicate the more useful features and abandon the “cruft”.
+"Meer" is a dedicated data broker for the `Suricata <https://suricata-ids.org>`_ IDS/IPS systems and the `Sagan <https://sagan.io/>` log analysis engine.

+Meer takes EVE data (JSON) from Suricata or Sagan (via an ``input-plugin``),  augments it by enriching it with DNS, GeoIP, and other information (via the ``meer-core``),  and then pushes the data to a database (via a ``output-plugin``) of your choice.

+Meer is written in C which makes it fast and very light weight.
+This makes is suitable for processing data on systems with limited resource.

+Meer ``input-plugins`` that are currently supported are Suricata/Sagan EVE ("spool") files and Redis.

+Meer ``output-plugins`` that are currently supported are Elasticsearch, Opensearch, Zincsearch (https://github.com/zinclabs/zinc), Redis, named pipes, files, and "external" programs.
+Meer release 1.0.0 supports SQL (MariaDB, MySQL and PostgreSQL) that is compatible with older "Barnyard2" systems.
+Meer versions _after_ 1.0.0 do _not_ support SQL.

 The primary Meer site is located at: